Skip to content Skip to footer

 Hong Kong's higher education vision in the spotlight

-Dr. Jeff Sze, Under Secretary for Education of the Hong Kong SAR Government, delivered a keynote address highlighting the Government's latest initiatives to strengthen Hong Kong's higher education sector and its strategies to attract and retain global talent.
+Dr Jeff Sze, Under Secretary for Education of the Hong Kong SAR Government, delivered a speech highlighting the Government's latest initiatives to strengthen Hong Kong's higher education sector and its strategies to attract and retain global talent.

 HSUHK hosts two key panel sessions